JensDll/vue3-form-validation/README.md

 };
 ```

-The `formData` object can contain arrays and can be deeply nested.
-At the leaf level, the object should contain Form Fields whose simplified type definition looks like the following:
+The form data object can contain arrays and can be deeply nested.
+At the leaf level, the object should contain fields whose simplified type definition looks like the following:

 ```ts
 type Field<T> = {